platformsh/platformsh-docs/docs/src/dedicated/architecture/deploying.md

 * The new application image is built in the exact same fashion as for Platform.sh Professional.
 * Any active background tasks on the cluster, including cron tasks, are terminated.
-* The cluster (production or staging) is closed, meaning it does not accept new requests.
+* The cluster (production or staging) is closed, meaning it doesn't accept new requests.
 Incoming requests will receive an HTTP 500 error.
 * The application image on all three servers is replaced with the new image.
 * The deploy hook is run on one, and only one, of the three servers.